bz6102365/KernelR6/README.md

 # KernelR6
 Simple X64 RPM/WPM driver.
-Include simple R6 cheat as demo (offsets oudated).
+Include simple R6 cheat as demo.
 Sign driver and disable secure boot to use it or make it compatible with a driver mapper(it must be detected with mapper, you should modify it a lot).

 Methods with KeInterface: